preethamak/BlockDrive/README.md

 You can run a local Hardhat node and deploy contracts for end-to-end local testing.

-- Start node: `cd Dgdrive3.0 && npx hardhat node`
+- Start node: `cd BlockDrive && npx hardhat node`
 - In a new shell, deploy: `npx hardhat run scripts/deploy.js --network localhost`
 - Copy the printed contract address and update the frontend configuration (see below) so the app points to the correct address.